 Strategies for Buying Wisely

-Limit orders can help secure favorable prices and prevent overpaying during volatile periods.
+Limit orders can help secure favourable prices and prevent overpaying during volatile periods.
 Thorough research is also critical, both in assessing an exchange’s reliability and in evaluating the fundamentals of the asset being purchased.

 Knowing When and How to Sell in Volatile Markets

 Selling is just as important as buying, yet it is often approached with less discipline.
 Many traders hesitate to exit positions because of emotional attachment or fear of missing future gains.
-Establishing profit targets before entering a trade provides clarity and removes some of the uncertainty when prices move favorably.
+Establishing profit targets before entering a trade provides clarity and removes some of the uncertainty when prices move favourably.

 Risk Management and Portfolio Balance